 8. Leverage Your Accounts Payable

-Maintaining good relationships with your creditors is often overlooked.
+Maintaining good relationships with your creditors is often overlooked as a way how to improve working capital.
 A key part of this is maintaining a good credit score.
 If you’re experiencing cash flow problems, good credit and positive relationships will help you negotiate extended payment terms.
 This, however, is not a permanent solution to any ongoing financial issues.

 While you may want to collect your accounts receivable as quickly as you can, you should delay your accounts payable as much as possible.
 You can use wire transfers to complete your payments on the very last day they are due.
 You can also consider practices like invoice financing to ensure that you get the cash you need on your terms.